Sigiriya, The Lion Rock Fortress

 They are located in the western part of the rock and are with a complex hydraulic system, which consists of canals, locks, lakes, dams, bridges, fountains, as well as surface and underground water pumps.

 The palace and fortress complex is recognized as one of the finest examples of ancient urban planning.
 Considering the uniqueness of Sigiriya UNESCO declared it a World Heritage site in 1982.
-Sigiriya is an unmatched combination of urban planning, water engineering, horticulture and arts.
+Sigiriya is an unmatched combination of urban planning, water engineering, horticulture, and arts.

-It is adjudged that the the Sigiriya Rock is actually a hardened magma plug from an extinct volcano.
+It is adjudged that the Sigiriya Rock is actually a hardened magma plug from an extinct volcano.
 The most significant feature of the rock would be the Lion staircase leading to the palace garden.

 The Lion could be visualized as a huge figure towering against the granite cliff.
 The opened mouth of the Lion leads to the staircase built of bricks and timber.
-However the only remains of this majestic structure are the two paws and the masonry walls surrounding it.
-Nevertheless the cuts and groves in the rock face give an impression of a lion figure.
+However, the only remains of this majestic structure are the two paws and the masonry walls surrounding it.
+Nevertheless, the cuts and groves in the rock face give an impression of a lion figure.
 It was designed in the form of a huge stone lion, whose feet have survived up to today but the upper parts of the body were destroyed.

 Thanks to this lion the palace was named Sigiriya.
 The term Sigiriya originates from the word Sihagri, i.e. Lion Rock.